Amicus/end-dash/docs/collection.md

 for some models?

 No problem!
-In your HTML just add 'yourKeyPolymorphic-' to the top level DOM element of the collection.
-Where 'yourkey' is the attribute to determines the template by
+In your HTML just add ' yourKeyPolymorphic- ' to the top level DOM element of the collection.
+Where ' yourKey ' is the attribute which determines the template to render.

 ```html
 <div class='characters- bondPolymorphic-'>